 What if I told you that a decades-old, widely available technology could remove all the background noise from the church and make the words of the minister immediately clearer?
 This is what’s possible with a telecoil.

-A telecoil is a small coil which is inside many hearing aids.
+A telecoil is a small coil that is inside many hearing aids.
 It functions just like an antenna to pick up magnetic signals and relay them as audio to your hearing aids.
 Typically, a hearing aid picks up sound using a microphone and then amplifies it.
 A telecoil works differently - with this feature the hearing aid "hears" a magnetic pulse and then amplifies that sound signal.

 In order to be able to use your hearing aid’s telecoil feature, you need to enter an area that contains a loop system.

 Loop systems are composed of three parts— a microphone, a loop amplifier, and a loop of wire.
-The loop of wire is positioned around the circumference of a physical space.
-The space may be very large, such as a concert venue or a church, or rather small, such as a living room or even a chair.
+The loop of wire is positioned around the circumference of physical space.
+Space may be very large, such as a concert venue or a church, or rather small, such as a living room or even a chair.
 A loop can even be mounted around a person's own head (called a neck loop).

 Here is how the hearing loop works in conjunction with a telecoil to send sound directly into your ear: